Lake City Ice Park

-- Bolted anchors.
-Be ready to extend anchors up to 25 meters.
+- Be ready to extend anchors up to 25 meters.

 The Lake City Ice Park is open December to March, weather permitting, is family (and canine) friendly, and has a fire pit and warming hut.
 As always it is climb at your own risk.

 Want to ice climb but don’t have the gear or the experience?
-Book a trip with Irwin Guides, an international, AMGA Accredited guiding company or join them for a Lake City Ice Park Workshop.
+Gear rental is available from San Juan Soda Co. or book a trip with Irwin Guides, an international, AMGA Accredited guiding company.

 For an exciting ice climbing experience, check out the Annual Lake City Ice Climbing Festival, which takes place each February.
 Check out our calendar for details.
 Even during the festival, the ice park doesn’t feel crowded!